wagnertayp/web-antiban/replit.md

-# WhatsApp Bulk Messaging System
+# WhatsApp Chat Business API System

 ## Overview
-This project is a Flask-based web application designed for sending bulk WhatsApp messages.
-It enables users to upload lead lists, create personalized message templates with variables and interactive buttons, and monitor message delivery in real-time.
-The system aims to provide a robust solution for businesses to engage with their audience through personalized WhatsApp communication, leveraging high-speed message delivery capabilities.
+This project is a Flask-based web application designed for WhatsApp Business API chat functionality.
+It provides webhook integration for receiving client messages, conversational automation, and a clean interface for managing WhatsApp Business connections.
+The system focuses on real-time chat interactions and automated conversation flows.

 ## User Preferences
 Preferred communication style: Simple, everyday language.